sourdoughbrett/Bot_Brie_Starter/docs/Bot_Tutorials.md

 ---

 ## 1️⃣ Getting Started 🚀
-The code is setup to plug and play (update your strategies of course).
+The code is setup to plug and play.
 To begin, you need to set up your API keys:
 1. Open the `boilerplate_config.yml` file located in the `/config` directory.
 2. Add Alpaca Keys to yml file
 ```plaintext